 A Bit of History

-Why does Patel think that social is the new SEO, and how are other marketers integrating social into their SEO strategy?
-I dove into researching this subject and identified 5 key things every marketer should know about how social media impacts SEO in 2014 (going into 2015).
+I dove into researching this subject and identified 5 key things every marketer should know about how social media impacts SEO in 2019 and beyond.

 My research also left me with a few questions, which I mention throughout the post; I’d love to hear your thoughts in the comments below!